paulscherrerinstitute/wica-http/EPICS.md

 # WICA support for the EPICS Control System

+This document describes the Wica-HTTP Server support for the EPICS Control system.

 ## Library Dependencies

 The Wica-HTTP server is configured to work with PSI's native Java implementation of the [EPICS Control System's](https://epics-controls.org/) client-side, channel-access protocol.

-The GitHub project for that library is [here](https://github.com/channelaccess/ca), but since the library is bundled into the Wica-HTTP Server's fatJar distribution no special measures are required to install it.
+The GitHub project for that library is [here](https://github.com/channelaccess/ca), but since the library is bundled into the Wica-HTTP Server's fat jar distribution no special measures are required to install it.

 ## Support for EPICS Channel Access Environment Variables